 In the workspace, hover over the name of your project in the project list, then click the pencil icon to show the project editing dialog.
 Click "Add a collaborator to this project."
 You can add email addresses of people who have sourceAFRICA accounts — whether they belong to your organization or another.

 At this time, no. You can edit up to 30 documents at a time in the workspace by setting the view to thumbnails and selecting all documents with your cursor.
-If you have a large number of documents, please contact us at [email protected]
+If you have a large number of documents, please contact us at [email protected] to discuss other options.

 At the top left of the workspace is a link to view all documents that users have either set to "public" access or "private to your organization."
 Clicking the arrow next to your organization name will reveal each user, and you can then click their name to see their documents.